 Rank 18 (was rank 4): Finland

-After 2016, we traveled to Finland again last year to explore more of one of our favorite European city in 2018.
-The city of Helsinki and Finland, in general, is a very gay-friendly destination which we still can recommend to visit for LGBTQ+ travelers.
+After 2016, we traveled to Finland again last year to explore more of one of our favorite European cities in 2018.
+The city of Helsinki and Finland, in general, is a very gay-friendly destination that we still can recommend visiting for LGBTQ+ travelers.
 As a reminder: Since March 2017 same-sex marriage is legal and fully excepted in Finland.
-No wonder, that we did not experience any kind of homophobic behavior but instead, we were able to test some great gay-friendly hotels like the Klaus K Hotel in Helsinki’s city center.
-Other highlights of both our trip to Helsinki: a visit to Löyly Sauna, theme park Linnanmäki and, of course, the exploring beauty of the Finnish nature by kayak and bike.
+No wonder, that we did not experience any kind of homophobic behavior but instead, we could test some great gay-friendly hotels like the Klaus K Hotel in Helsinki’s city center.
+Other highlights of both our trip to Helsinki: a visit to Löyly Sauna, theme park Linnanmäki, and, of course, the exploring beauty of Finnish nature by kayak and bike.
 Hopefully, we will be back soon to see more of this beautiful country in Scandinavia, maybe for Helsinki Pride Festival?

 Tips & Reviews: Gay Travel Know How